morningspace/oc/docs/installation.md

 ```

 That means you have successfully installed the enhanced oc and the original oc has been nicely "hacked" with this shell.
 It supports all the original oc commands and their options, plus some additional cool features that will be explored later in this document.

+**NOTE:**

+The enhanced OpenShift Client has been tested on MacOS and Linux.